Three dead-ball assists from the Inter forward earned three points for his side as they exploited the visitors' dreadful marking in Montevideo

 Walter Flores then gave away a cheap free kick in the centre of his side’s half in the 25th minute and Forlan produced a scintillating delivery which Diego Lugano connected with.
 The Paris Saint-Germain defender was free in the area and got up well to power his header into the top corner.

 Uruguay made it three just after the half hour mark.
-Diego Godin did well to win the ball back in the final third.
-He fed Maxi whose pinpoint delivery was met by the head of Edinson Cavani to give Uruguay a comfortable lead.
+Diego Godin did well to win the ball back in the final third, before feeding Maxi whose pinpoint delivery was met by the head of Edinson Cavani to give Uruguay a comfortable lead.

 Arias pulled off a fantastic save at close quarters following Forlan’s header, ensuring Bolivia went into the break still in reach of the Uruguayans.